 Types of Landscape Photos

-It is critical to understand the distinction between a landscape and a nature photograph.
+Understanding the distinction between a landscape and a nature photograph is critical.
 Landscape photography encompasses all forms of nature stills; therefore, a nature shot falls under that category.
 However, the scope of a landscape photo is broader than that of nature.
 There are three main types of landscape photos:

 Representational Landscape Photos

 A representational landscape photo shows all the qualities and details of the scene without any manipulation.
-The majority of the time, it is exactly as the name says; there is no change.
-You will see the scene just as it is, and even after editing, the changes are typically minor.
+The majority of the time, it is precise as the name says; there is no change.
+You will see the scene just as it is; even after editing, the changes are typically minor.
 This type of landscape photography is probably the most common, especially among amateurs.
-Representational landscape photos are easy to capture and can be seen in a variety of professional portfolios.
+Representational landscape photos are easy to capture and can be seen in various professional portfolios.

 Abstract Landscape Photos

 An abstract landscape photograph depicts scenes in a way that differs from how you would normally perceive them.
 It is a diverse yet creative side to landscape photography.
 For example, the setting sun is a common subject in landscape photography.
 But, if you happen to photograph it on the rippling ocean or just as the waves rise to frame it, you will have something unique though abstract.
-It changes the narrative of the photograph, giving you a fresher perspective on an old story.
+It changes the photograph’s narrative, giving you a fresher perspective on an old story.

 Impressionistic Landscape Photography